MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 Some other similar mechanisms such as SRV have a weight in-addition to priority.
 That is excluded here for simplicity.
-It could always be added as an optional Alt-Svc attribute.
+It could always be added as an optional SVCB parameter.

 # Change history

+* draft-nygren-dnsop-svcb-00
+    * Generalize to a SVCB record, with special-case handling for Alt-Svc and HTTPS separated out to dedicated sections.
+    * Remove the explicit SvcRecordType=[01] and instead make the AliasForm vs ServiceForm be implicit.
+      This was based on feedback recommending against subtyping RRTYPE.

 * draft-nygren-httpbis-httpssvc-03
     * Change redirect type for HSTS-style behavior